Ch1n-ch1nless/SquareSolve/README.md

 <h4 align="center">I am the author of project:</h4>
 <h1 align = "center"> SquareSolve </h1>
 <h4 align = "center" >This program can solve the square equation</h4>

+<h2>How install the program on your PC?</h2>
+In this guide, the author shows the program launch in Windows.
+If you want to know, how install program on other OS, write me in [Telegram](https://t.me/Chin_chinless)